barryclark/jekyll-now/_posts/2020-09-08-orientation.md

 Unfortunately, the install page isn't very user friendly.
 If in doubt, both Mac and Windows users can install [GitHub Desktop](https://desktop.github.com/){:target="_blank"}.
 We will configure Git next week!

 ### GitHub
 GitHub is a private corporation (now owned by Microsoft) that has built a world-leading community around Git.
+All sample code and projects will be hosted by GH and the program website is hosted using [GH Pages](https://pages.github.com/).

 1. [Create a GitHub account](https://github.com/){:target="_blank"} if you haven't already. **Don't forget:** your GH username will be seen by potential employers.
 2. _Watch_ and/or _Star_ the [program repository](https://github.com/sait-wbdv){:target="_blank"}.